Kenshiro-28/MAGI/README.md

 IMAGE_GENERATION_MODEL: this is the model used to generate images.

-IMAGE_GENERATION_IMAGE_SPECS: these are the general features of the images you want to generate.
+IMAGE_GENERATION_SPECS: these are the general features of the images you want to generate.
 This text will be added to the prompt used to generate each image.

 ## Model